Rosalind Hamilton, Duchess of Abercorn: Family and personal life

-Community Work
+Community work

 When the Duchess of Abercorn and her husband left Northern Ireland in 1945, it was reported “her willingness to help all charitable and other organisations for the benefit of the community has endeared her to all.”

 Girl Guides

-She was Deputy Chief Commissioner of Ulster Girl Guides from 1921 - 1925.
-In 1925 she established the Duchess of Abercorn’s Fund for Girl Guides.
-She was Chief Commissioner of Ulster Girl Guides between 1926-1945.
-She was recipient of the Silver Fish Award, Girl Guiding’s highest adult honour, in 1937.
+She was Deputy Chief Commissioner of Ulster Girl Guides from 1921 to 1925.
+In 1925 she established the Duchess of Abercorn's Fund for Girl Guides.
+She was Chief Commissioner of Ulster Girl Guides between 1926 and 1945.
+She was recipient of the Silver Fish Award, Girl Guiding's highest adult honour, in 1937.

-War Work
+War work

-The Duchess of Abercorn’s “Ulster Gift Fund” established in 1939 was affiliated to the Red Cross and St. John Ambulance.
+The Duchess of Abercorn's “Ulster Gift Fund” established in 1939 was affiliated to the Red Cross and St. John Ambulance.
 It was instrumental in coordinating the efforts of 214 Hospital Supply Depots in the making of over 3,500 supplies, plus socks, mufflers, mittens and helmets for the war effort.